dvens/frontend-dev-assignment/README.md

 -   Use a hook as useEvent or useKey to register key movement
 -   Create hook useCombobox
--   Create feature called search
+x   Create feature called search
--   Create shared components Combobox, ComboList, ComboListItem
--   Create shared component Input
--   Create hook for useClickoutside
+-   Create shared components Combobox, ComboList, ComboListItem x   Create shared component Input x   Create hook for useClickoutside
 -   Create shared highlight component x Add typescript x  Add storybook
 -   Use reducer instead of usestate.
--   Add use keyboard focus hook for only focus state on the keyboard.
--   Add skiplink for content
+-   Add use keyboard focus hook for only focus state on the keyboard. x   Add skiplink for content